-The BIA has been prepared in accordance with LB of Camden CPG4, Basements and Lightwells, September 2013.
+The BIA has been prepared in accordance with LB of Camden CPG4, Basements and Lightwells, July 2015.
 It takes cognisance of the Camden Geological, Hydrogeological and Hydrological Study, CGHHS.
 In Section 5, Surface Flow and Flooding, it also makes reference to Camden Flood Report, 2003, and Surface Water Management Plan, 2013.

-The BIA has been prepared by Norman Train, a Chartered Engineer, and in accordance with CPG4, Section 3 on Groundwater Flow, the hydrogeology has been reviewed and amended by a Clive Carpenter, a Chartered Geologist, with his letter dated 07.09.15 in Appendix 2.
+The BIA has been prepared by Norman Train, a Chartered Engineer, and in accordance with CPG4, Section 3 on Groundwater Flow, the hydrogeology has been reviewed and amended by a Clive Carpenter, a Chartered Geologist, with his letter dated 07.09.15 in Appendix 3.
 Clive was sent a copy of Revision 0 and his comments and additional text has been incorporated in the text of Section 3.

-Construction Techniques are presented in Appendix 1; scheme drawings in Appendix 3 and the site investigations in Appendix 4.
+Construction Techniques are presented in Appendix 1; one dimensional rebound in Appendix 2; scheme drawings in Appendix 3 and the site investigations in Appendix 4.